logpai/loghub/README.md

 + [**DSN'07**] Adam J. Oliner, Jon Stearley.
 [What Supercomputers Say: A Study of Five System Logs](http://ieeexplore.ieee.org/document/4273008/).
 IEEE/IFIP International Conference on Dependable Systems and Networks (DSN), 2007.

-### Organizations that request these datasets
+### Organizations that download these datasets
-We proudly announce that the loghub datasets have been requested by more than [**120 organizations**](https://github.com/logpai/loghub/wiki/Loghub) from both industry and academia.
+We proudly announce that the loghub datasets have been downloaded [580+](https://doi.org/10.5281/zenodo.1144100) times by more than [**130 organizations**](https://github.com/logpai/loghub/wiki/Loghub) from both industry and academia.

 ### Additional Logs
 We have some links to additional log datasets that are related to security research.